PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 after `_late_layout_cluster_stats`, and immediately following unconditional shape reconciliation are preserved.
 The underscored result is staged for a future complete phase aggregate and is not yet consumed.

+Moving backward, the late hard-activation/layout pair is the next complete cluster boundary.
+Its required hard-activation owner and optional generic layout owner both prune unused tensors even when rewrite counters are zero, and the layout result also contains non-mutating `iterations`.
+Both runner layers currently discard the ordered one- or two-result tuple.

+Strict expected-failure contracts require raw tuple propagation, a fixed mutation-only summary with four zero-default layout keys, and net tensor-prune accounting.
+The lowerer must capture count/results/summary in three adjacent statements between the existing Hardswish-SE rewrite and pre-Concat cleanup.
+No phase reconciliation consumes this evidence yet.